kubesphere/kubekey/docs/config-example.md

     masqueradeAll: false  # masqueradeAll tells kube-proxy to SNAT everything if using the pure iptables proxy mode.
 [Default: false]
     maxPods: 110  # maxPods is the number of pods that can run on this Kubelet.
 [Default: 110]
     nodeCidrMaskSize: 24  # internal network node size allocation.
 This is the size allocated to each node on your network.
 [Default: 24]
+    proxyMode: ipvs  # mode specifies which proxy mode to use.
+[Default: ipvs]
   network:
     plugin: calico
     calico: